prettier/prettier/website/blog/2023-10-09-curious-ternaries.md

 3. Every line without `:` or `?` is a **"then"**.
    - If you just see `foo`, that means, "then foo".

-And here's the code rewritten to show "case-style" ternaries:
+And here's the code rewritten to demonstrate "case-style" ternaries:

 <!-- prettier-ignore -->
 ```ts